 This course was an elective 3SH on-line summer course in 2006 and 2008 in the Psychology Department at St Joseph College in W Hartford CT.
 Students used Blackboard to access the course content.
-I doubt that is available any longer on Blackboard.
+(Sorry no longer on Blackboard.)

 Like many people, I have enjoyed art in its many forms my whole life- on walls at home, taken to concerts, plays, lectures, recitals, and endless churches by my mother.
 My father painted and sculpted as a hobby, and he enrolled me with his art teacher.
 I showed little talent, but enjoy the creative process still.
 He designed our home after Frank Lloyd Wright’s prairie style, and built it on the Illinois prairie.
 I have taken art history and studio courses, befriended artists, sung, danced (badly), and directed dramas.
 Much in my grandmother’s footsteps, I have collected Hopi kachina dolls and Navaho rugs, American impressionists, fabric sculpture, large edition lithographs, old steel engravings, op-art, ceramic wall sculpture, dance films, and garden sculpture.
 My wife’s family collected seriously in the 1960s through the 1980s in Boston, and I learned much from them and their collection and their association with the arts generally in Boston.
 We have a number of their pieces in our home now.
 Their engagement gift to us was a stunning impressionist seaside landscape by a talented British woman, the centerpiece of her first one-woman show.